mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

   > /mnt/pool1/diary-entries/2022-07-05.txt
 ```

-And I'll need to create a new dataset to receive the backups.
-I don't want this dataset to be encrypted because then I'd just be going in circles trying to back up another encrypted dataset, so I've disabled encryption:
+And I'll need to create a new dataset to receive the backups called `diary-entries-backup`.
+I've disabled encryption on this new dataset because I don't need an extra layer of encryption on top of already-encrypted backups:

 {{<img src="diary-backup.png">}}

 Now, I'm ready to set up a replication task to back up encrypted snapshots of the `diary-entries` dataset to the unencrypted `diary-entries-backup` dataset.
-From there, my Windows machine can access the `diary-entries-backup` dataset and back it up to cloud storage.
+From there, restic can the `diary-entries-backup` dataset and back it up to cloud storage.

 When I create the replication task, TrueNAS warns me that I'm replicating an encrypted dataset.
 And that's fine because it's what I want.
 I want to take encrypted snapshots and back them up to the cloud while they're still encrypted: